 Map - Tourist Attractions Perak

-Bukit Larut is situated in the northeast of
+Bukit Larut is situated in the northeast of Taiping and was

 There is accommodation here in the form of rest houses and bungalows.
 Transportation